ortus-docs/logbox-docs/logbox_in_a_coldbox_application/the_logbox_autowiring_dsl.md

 # The LogBox Injection DSL

-The ColdBox autowiring DSL can also talk to LogBox.
+WireBox DI and Injection can talk to LogBox.
 This way you can easily use our dependency injection DSL for LogBox related objects:

 |Type|Description|
 |--|--|